Bullet Train (soundtrack): Background

 Lewis wrote the score for Bullet Train for a year during the COVID-19 pandemic lockdown, and used various instruments, including keyboards, bass, guitars and also performing solo vocals.
-He described the score as "raw and messy" and added "It’s all vibe and no technique.
-That’s a lot of what rock ‘n’ roll is about.
-It’s about attitude, and I really wanted to convey that."
+He described the score as "raw and messy" and added "It's all vibe and no technique.
+That's a lot of what rock ‘n’ roll is about.
+It's about attitude, and I really wanted to convey that."
 The additional vocals in the background were performed by an enka singer, which Lewis described as "it is so unique in its style" and the vibrato is "so emotional", being the only nod to traditional Japanese music.
 He also employed a 70-piece orchestra at the Sony Scoring Stage in Culver City, California.

 In addition to composing the score, he also produced and co-wrote some of the songs incorporated in the film.
 The album featured mostly Japanese music, to suit the sensibilities of the film's setting.
-The Bee Gees' single "Stayin' Alive" (1977) is featured in the promotional materials, and also in the film, with phrases are re-worded and written in Japanese.
+The Bee Gees' single "Stayin' Alive" (1977) is featured in the promotional materials, and also in the film, with phrases re-worded and written in Japanese.
 The track was performed by Queen Bee's lead vocalist Avu-chan.
-The Bonnie Tyler's single "Holding Out for a Hero" (1984) is also covered by Miki Akasura, featuring similar Japanese lyrics.
+Bonnie Tyler's single "Holding Out for a Hero" (1984) is also covered by Miki Asakura, featuring similar Japanese lyrics.
 "Kill Me Pretty" by Unicorn's Tamio Okuda, was considered Lewis' fate theme which was done in a "70's rock vibe".
 Some of the Japanese pop songs from the 1960s are used including, Kyu Sakamoto's "Sukiyaki" and Carmen Maki's "Tokiniwa Haha No Naiko No Youni".

 Some songs were acted as themes for the characters, which are: "La Despedida" by Alejandro Sanz as the theme for the Wolf (Bad Bunny), "My Time to Shine" performed by Upsahl as the theme for Prince (Joey King).
 Lewis also co-produced the song "I'm Forever Blowing Bubbles" performed by pop-singer Engelbert Humperdinck.
 In the film he had spotted the sticker of West Ham United F.C., on the back of Tangerine's (Aaron Taylor-Johnson) cellphone, and the track was the theme of the film.
 He collaborated with Humperdinck and the song was recorded at Capitol Studios, where he added popular music genres varying from the synths, to grunge-rock spanning from the 1960s to 1990s.
 He also wrote the children's television show-style theme for the character Momomon in costume, and with the help of the orchestra, he recorded the entire instrumentation through a tape machine to give "a classic-vintage feel".